Nate Northington

 Northington was a member of Kentucky's 1966 freshman team along with African-American teammate Greg Page.
 (At the time, freshmen were not allowed to play on NCAA varsity teams).
 Before the 1967 season, Page became paralyzed after suffering a spinal cord injury during an August practice.
 Northington was the only Wildcats player allowed by Kentucky athletic officials to visit Page in the hospital.
 Page died from his complications 38 days later – on the night before Northington's and Kentucky's game against Ole Miss.

 Northington only played three minutes before dislocating his shoulder, and Kentucky would go on to lose 26-13.
 Immediately after returning from Page's funeral a few days later, Wildcats head coach Charlie Bradshaw put the team through a three-hour practice.
 Page had been Northington's roommate and pillar of support as they had jointly become the first two African-American men to play on a Kentucky football team.
 Northington was griefstricken about the loss of his best friend and missed some classes over the ensuing weeks.
 Five games into the season, his meal ticket revoked by the coach as penalty for missing classes meaning he could no longer eat with his teammates, Northington left the Wildcats team and later transferred to Western Kentucky University, where he would earn varsity letters in 1969 and 1970.

 In 2016, the University of Kentucky unveiled a new statue of Northington, Page, Wilbur Hackett and Houston Hogg in recognition of the first four African-American football players in the SEC.

+Northington is now the senior pastor of Newburg Apostolic Church in Newburg, a primarily African American community in Louisville Metro.
+He is a Oneness Apostolic Pentecostal preacher and has published his autobiography.